WhistlingZephyr/banger/README.md

 Banger also goes a step further and adds exclusive new features such as allowing you to define your own !bangs and having site bangs and super lucky bangs.

-### Why does banger's search suggestions use Google?
+### Why do banger's search suggestions use Google?
 Due to a technical limitation with the Web Extensions API, Banger can't direct search suggestions to its engine of choice instead of choosing a permanent search suggestion provider.
 Which forces it to settle down with one search suggestion provider, and Google is the most popular choice.

 ### What's a lucky bang?